 SMG 3013 History and Philosophy of Sports

-A historical study of the development of sports, its role in society, and the philosophical problems that occur.
+Students are provided a historical study of the development of sports, its role in society, and the philosophical problems that occur.
 Each student is guided in developing a philosophy related to sports management.

 SMG 3023 Recreation Management